-Each student is a unique being whose cultural, intellectual, developmental and spiritual attributes affect his/her ability to seek, find and use health information and resources in order to critically think and make decisions using evidence-based information.
+Each student is a unique being whose cultural, intellectual, developmental, and spiritual attributes affect their ability to seek, find, and use health information and resources in order to critically think and make decisions using evidence-based information.

+Society is comprised of individuals from diverse backgrounds.
 The College of Nursing contributes to society by preparing graduates who advocate for health promotion, disease prevention, and treatment of acute and chronic illness reflecting the spirit of social justice in a global health care environment.
+Understanding and advocating for the needs of individuals, their families, and the community are essential in promoting active participation in selfcare management.

-Health is a dynamic state of optimal physiological, psychosocial and spiritual well-being.
-The individual's personal definition of health is influenced by age, gender, cultural factors and experience.
-An individual's participation in self-care and health promotion behaviors is affected by his/her personal definition of health.
+Health is a dynamic state of healing; one of optimal physiological, psychosocial, and spiritual well-being.
+An individual's personal definition of health is influenced by age, gender, cultural factors, and experience.
+An individual's participation in self-care and health promotion behaviors is affected by their personal definition of health.

 Nursing is an art and a science with a unique body of knowledge and skills.
-Caring is the foundation for all nurse- patient relationships.
+Caring is the foundation for all nurse-patient relationships.
 Nurses are responsible for providing relationship based care throughout the life span.

 Learning is a dynamic lifelong process proceeding from simple to complex allowing individuals to develop their human potential.
 We believe that correlation of classroom theory with clinical experience is essential.
-Innovations in educational activities in a student-centered environment encourages collaboration among students, faculty and other health care professionals.
+Innovations in educational activities in a student centered environment encourages collaboration among students, faculty and other health care professionals.

-Nursing education prepares the student to meet global health care needs applying the nursing process, applying critical thinking, clinical reasoning, and evidence-based practice.
+Nursing education prepares the student to meet global health care needs applying the nursing process, critical thinking, clinical reasoning, and evidence-based practice.
 Concept based principles provide the framework for students to become compassionate professional nurses exhibiting integrity, clinical competence and effective communication.
 We strive for excellence in nursing education and prepare our graduates as future leaders.

 Faculty administration, and staff are dedicated to excellence in nursing education and nursing practice as transforming healing presences within the community.
-Their role is to educate and inspire learning in a student centered culture of caring, trust, and openness, while responding to learning styles and developmental levels.
+They educate and inspire learning in a student centered culture of caring, trust, and openness, while responding to learning styles and developmental levels, and demonstrate leadership and service.
 Faculty serve as role models to promote professional socialization, research, and lifelong learning.
+Staff collaborate to provide outstanding student services to support students' academic, personal, and professional goals.